 We present a study on the effect of Sn concentration on the microstructure and PEC water oxidation activity of hematite photoanodes.
-It is demonstrated that by ALD, up to 32 mol% Sn can be homogeneously incorporated into the hematite phase, which also leads to reduction of a fraction of Fe^{3+} to Fe^{2+} .
+It is demonstrated that by ALD, up to 32 mol% Sn can be homogeneously incorporated into the hematite phase.
 The photocurrent peaks at an ALD cycle ratio of 1:100, whereas the photocurrent vanishes for a ratio of 1:5, which corresponds to 32 mol% Sn in hematite.
-The DFT+U results show that an increase of Sn content leads to an increase of Fe^{2+} concentration, which reduces the bandgap down to an n-type metallic state at 33 mol%.
-The theoretical results also confirm the increase of the lattice constants with Sn concentration found by in-plane XRD measurements.
-In addition, with the help of XRD pole figures, we found that the crystallinity of the hematite thin film decreases with increasing Sn concentration, which is correlated to the observation of twin boundaries from STEM micrographs.
-The increase of grain boundary density and decrease in optical absorption may explain the reduction in PEC activity at Sn concentrations above 6 mol%.
-Nevertheless, these metastable films with high and homogeneous Sn incorporation may find applications making use of the lattice expansion and other solid solution effects.
-ALD is a promising way to synthesize similar oversaturated solid solution oxides, which can be explored as potential electrodes for photoelectrochemical water splitting.
+The DFT+U results show that an increase of Sn concentration leads to an enhancement of Fe2+ which reduces the bandgap down to an n-type metallic state at 33 mol%.
+The theoretical results also confirm the increase of the lattice constants with Sn concentration.
+In addition, we found that the crystallinity of the hematite thin film decreases with increasing Sn concentration, which is correlated to the observation of twin boundaries.
+The increase of grain boundary density may explain the reduction in PEC activity.
+Nevertheless, this metastable film may find other applications making use of the lattice expansion and other solid solution effects.